ScentreGroup/braze-mock-server/README.md

 ```

 Since it confirms to the OpenAPI 3.0 specification, please refer to [the official documentation for OpenAPI](https://swagger.io/docs/specification/describing-responses/) for more information.

+## Braze Postman collection

+Now that we have a local Braze mock server with all the endpoints, it's time to send some sample requests.
+Of course you could create all the requests manually in your favorite HTTP client, but luckily for us, Braze also offers a [Postman collection](https://app.getpostman.com/api/collections/29baa41d7ba930673ef0).
+If you use Postman you can import it directly, or there might be a plugin/extension for importing Postman collections.